Sevin Rosen Funds

 Series C in 2005

 GigaFin Networks Inc. specializes in internal security and traffic management solutions, catering to clients in the United States and internationally.
-The company offers a range of products, including the GigaFin FlowLine 500/500-F, which enhances visibility into network flows and provides capabilities for remediation and traffic management.
-Additionally, it provides the GigaFin SlimLine Encryptor, designed to secure data transmissions across network backbones, and the GigaFin Networks Administration Kit, which assists network administrators in managing deployed GigaFin appliances.
-GigaFin Networks also delivers network analysis and remediation solutions, primarily serving service providers and academic institutions.
-The company's products are distributed through various solution and technology partners.
-Founded in 2002 and based in Cupertino, California, GigaFin Networks was formerly known as Mistletoe Technologies, Inc., adopting its current name in October 2007.
+The company offers a range of products including the GigaFin FlowLine 500/500-F, which enhances visibility into network flows and provides remediation and traffic management capabilities.
+Additionally, the GigaFin SlimLine Encryptor secures data across network backbones, while the GigaFin Networks Administration Kit aids network administrators in managing various deployed appliances.
+GigaFin Networks also provides network analysis and remediation solutions, primarily serving service providers and academic organizations.
+The company markets its products through solution and technology partners.
+Founded in 2002 and based in Cupertino, California, GigaFin Networks was previously known as Mistletoe Technologies, Inc. before adopting its current name in October 2007.

 Hightail